 - 43% are involved in lunch clubs, coffee morning or hospitality for older people.

 - 39% are active in parent and toddler groups.

 Our churches’ commitment to serving diverse communities in response to local needs remains strong.
 You can read the full report here.

-Our partnerships with the Dioceses of Lahore (Pakistan), Namibia and Tampere (Finland) remind us that we are part of one world.
+Our links with the Dioceses of Lahore (Pakistan), Tampere (Finland), and Namibia, remind us that we are part of one world.